 Personalised guest experiences encompass more than mobile apps.
-To provide a truly personalised experience, hotels also need to manage their data and integrate disparate systems that affect the guest journey.
+To provide a truly personalised experience, hotels also need to manage their data and integrate disparate systems that affect the guest's journey.

 They need to turn data collection and analysis into services that appeal to individual guests—encouraging repeat visits and generating the potential for greater lifetime value.
-They need to leverage intelligence to create rewards and incentives that strengthen the relationship between brand and guest.
+They need to leverage intelligence to create rewards and incentives that strengthen the relationship between the brand and guests.